 Privilege: unearned power, benefits, advantages, access and/or opportunities that exist for members of the dominant group(s) in society.
-It can also refer to the relative privilege of one group compared to another, and the experience of freedoms, rights, benefits, advantages, access, and/or opportunities based on the basis of group membership or social context, which is denied or not extended to members of all groups.
+It can also refer to the relative privilege of one group compared to another, and the experience of freedoms, rights, benefits, advantages, access, and/or opportunities based on group membership or social context, which is denied or not extended to members of all groups.

-Prohibited grounds of discrimination: the grounds upon which discrimination is prohibited under the Ontario Human Rights Code and the Human Rights Policy.
+Prohibited grounds of discrimination: the grounds upon which discrimination is prohibited under the Human Rights Policy.